British Rail Class 50: Preservation

-Class 50 locomotives proved popular with rail enthusiasts, with eighteen locomotives saved for preservation and several subsequently registered for use on the mainline.
+Class 50 locomotives proved popular with rail enthusiasts, with eighteen locomotives, including the first production unit, saved for preservation and several subsequently registered for use on the mainline.

 An ambitious project involving preserved Class 50s was "Operation Collingwood", an engineering charity established in the early 1990s.
 The aim had been to train young engineering apprentices by getting them to rebuild railway locomotives and Class 50s were chosen both for the fact that they were a British design throughout and that all were named (so the apprentices would derive some pride from rededication ceremonies at the completion of their work).
 To this end, Operation Collingwood purchased and stored 50001, 50023, 50029, 50030, 50040 and 50045.
 All except 50029 and 50030 were heavily stripped examples sold to scrapyards for final cutting up.
 The intention was to restore them by using industrial sponsorship money to build an engineering centre and overhaul the components, making brand new ones where necessary to overcome lack of availability of some parts unique to the original design.
 These ambitions failed when sponsorship did not reach the required level and the project lost various key people.
 The charity was wound up in 2002; 50001/023/040 and 045 were sold back to scrapyards and their state as little more than bodyshells deterred most further preservation attempts.
 50045 was scrapped to provide spares for preserved 50026, and 50001 met a similar fate.
 A private individual made an attempt to restore 50023 using some parts from 50001 but this was abandoned and the shell was cut up a few years after the initial purchase.
 50040 could have been suitable for cosmetic restoration, but after many years untouched and in a derelict state at the Coventry Railway Centre, it finally had all remaining parts stripped for spares and was transported to Sims Metals of Halesowen for scrapping.
 The cutting of the derelict hulk was completed by Wednesday 2 July 2008.
 50029 and 50030 were in far better mechanical condition, and were sold to a preservation group for full restoration.

 50043 Eagle was purchased in almost working order (the main generator had failed, a very common Class 50 problem) but it was never intended for restoration.
 Instead the power unit was gutted to provide parts for preserved Class 40 no. 40118 as the two share a very similar design of diesel engine.
 Eagle was then subjected to a further bout of stripping when electrical and other parts were sold to various Class 50 preservationists.
 Although cosmetically very smart, the loco was by this stage unrestorable and although an ambitious private individual did try, this effort soon came to naught and it was scrapped to provide parts for 50026 Indomitable.
 50026 itself was rescued from Booth's Scrapyard in 1993.